rhjensen79/ops2devops/2.Git/1.Task/README.md

 - Select the file
 - See the changes you made to the file, compared with the current version

-- Type commit message in the top and apply it
+- Type commit message in the "Message" box in the top and apply it, bly clicking `Command + Enter`

+- To prepare for the next step, select `Close Folder` from the Top menubar File menu.